Welcome to the Kingston upon Thames Society

 Aims of the Society

 The Kingston upon Thames Society exists to promote high standards of planning, conservation and design in the Royal Borough.
-This includes Kingston upon Thames, Coombe, the Maldens, Surbiton, Tolworth and Chessington.
+This includes the towns of Kingston upon Thames, Coombe, the Maldens, Surbiton, Tolworth and Chessington.